-Once you have chosen a right stock, wait till the share is available at a very high bargain price.
-Buying a right stock at the right price is the key to investment success.
+Once you have chosen the right stock, wait till the share is available at a very high bargain price.
+Buying the right stock at the right price is the key to investment success.
 Investors have the luxury of waiting for the “fat pitch”.

 Identifying the undervalued stocks: